DinithaSasinduDissanayake/SmartBin/README.md

 * Recharts for data visualization
 * Axios for API communication
 * React Context API for state management
+* `@react-google-maps/api` for Maps integration

 ## Development Workflow

-1. Create feature branches from `main` or `development`
+1. Create feature branches from `develop`
 2. Implement features based on user stories
 3. Write tests for critical functionality
-4. Create pull requests for code reviews
+4. Create pull requests for code reviews against `develop`
-5. Merge to main branch after approval
+5. Merge to `develop` after approval
-6. Deploy to staging/production
+6. Periodically merge `develop` into `main` for stable releases.

 ## Contributing

 Please follow these guidelines when contributing to the project:
-* Use descriptive commit messages
+* Use descriptive commit messages (follow project conventions if specified)
 * Follow the project coding standards
 * Write tests for new features
 * Document API endpoints and functions